 Of course this is overdramatic, but it is worth remembering that computers don’t do away with paper, they merely increase the rate at which it can be pumped out.

 A further problem is that the sheer weight of paper churned out by a worker is taken by management to be a measure of that worker’s productivity.

 This talk of the failure of the paperless office concept is reminiscent of the work of that great scholar C. Northcote Parkinson, the author of Parkinson’s Law.
 He wrote simple wisdom is simple English.
 One day he will recognised as the great philosopher of the twentieth century.
 For the most part, his contribution to the computer industry is still to be felt.

-Parkinson’s law states, “work expands so as to fill the time available for its completion.”
+Parkinson’s law says: “work expands so as to fill the time available for its completion.”